Better places to work

 As a trusted partner in commercial property, Arup has helped redefine expectations of high quality urban living and working environments.
 Our work continues to evolve in response to the changing aspirations and challenges of developers, owners and occupants alike.

 To lift the competitive performance of a building project, or to help it find funding in tough markets, Arup offers a powerful combination of advisory, design and technical services.
-And whether for mission-critical data centres or security-sensitive financial headquarters, or the latest co-working spaces, we help clients realise the incredible promise of digital technology in real estate.
+Whether it’s mission-critical data centres, security-sensitive financial headquarters, or the latest co-working spaces, we help clients realise the incredible promise of digital technology in real estate.

 Anticipate and adapt